telerik/xaml-docs/controls/radmap/features/providers/https-support.md

 	}
 {{endregion}}

 Enabling the HTTPS protocol will also redirect the Bing logging service to use HTTPS.
-Additionally, all providers, except Bing, will require to change also the default security protocol.
+Additionally, all providers, except Bing, will require you to change also the default security protocol.
 This is done via the `ServicePointManager.SecurityProtocol` property.

 #### __[C#] Set the security protocol in .NET 4.5 and later__
 {{region radmap-providers-https-support-1}}